netcell/react-mongo-books/README.md

 # Book Listing Demo

 This is a demo of a book listing website with admin.
-Check a live version [here](https://master--zealous-austin-d3fb15.netlify.com/).

 This is writen with React, Redux, React Router, Styled Component, Mongoose, Express.
 The Mongoose version being used is 5.4.21 since version 5.5x seems to have issue with `netlify-lambda` on Node 8.